sourav642/Firebase-database-listener/README.md

 User Information node just contains a copy of the information present in Users node at any given time.

-**Important**:Both the nodes conatin a 'Default' key and **it must not be deleted**.In case it gets deleted the code will automatically create one.
+**Important**: Both the nodes conatin a 'Default' key and **it must not be deleted**.In case it gets deleted the code will automatically create one.

 # Tutorial:
 1. The code is present in the src folder and is written in Python 3.6.Please insert the **api key** or to get the key mail me at:sac642@gmail.com